IndieOutreach/scrape-twitch-v2.0/README.md

  - Add `reset_logs` function to Scraper so you can re-use the same Scraper instance between different scraping procedures and not double-up on log data
  - Build controller for scraping in production - maybe a server that dispatches requests to threads?
  - Add timeout handling to API requests
+ - Add a caching system for API requests so we can spoof API requests